Method B — Private-key JWT (Python SDK)

 async with agent:

-The kid must match the kid in your hosted JWKS.
-Each request signs a
+The kid in your code must match the kid in your hosted JWKS.

-Key rotation: generate a new pair, add the new key to the JWKS under
+- Add the new public key to the JWKS under